 What are the standard cleanroom classes defined by ISO cleanroom ratings?

 Read More: ISO ISO 14644-1 vs Fed.
 Class Cleanroom Ratings

 Over 20 years after some of the first commercially-ready ISO Class 1 enclosures were constructed, these environments remain rare for the typical cleanroom production environment.
 The majority of cleanroom-produced components and materials do not require such stringent environmental controls.

-Class 1 environments constitute one of the cleanest human-made structures on earth.
+ISO 1 cleanroom environments constitute one of the cleanest human-made structures on Eearth.
 Up until the early 2000s, sub-ISO Class 2 cleanrooms were typically not required because component sizes had not yet achieved nanoscale units.

-An ISO 1 Class cleanroom must contain no more than 10 particles per square meter (0.1 microns or smaller).
+ISO 1-rated cleanrooms must contain no more than 10 particles per cubic meter (0.1 microns or smaller).
 Granted, ISO cleanroom validation works on an average of particle counts measured from numerous sampling points.

-For satellite production and space exploration vehicles, a class 3 cleanroom reduces the likeliness of spacecraft harboring bacteria and microorganisms that could invade and proliferate within extraterrestrial destinations.
+For satellite production and space exploration vehicles, an ISO 3 cleanrooms reduce the likeliness of spacecraft harboring bacteria and microorganisms that could invade and proliferate within extraterrestrial destinations.

 ISO Class 4 environments cater to extremely clean applications such as electronics manufacturing, thin-film materials, displays, and optics.
 ISO 4 cleanrooms are ideally free of virtually any organic material.